Asian pacific american network

 APAN Awards

-As you continue with your work this fall, take a moment to reflect on the people, programs, and settings that supported us and helped get us to where we are.
+As you continue with your work this year, take a moment to reflect on the people, programs, and settings that supported us and helped get us to where we are.
 Who or what provided guidance and mentorship?
 Professionally and personally?
 Who was it that asked us the difficult questions we needed to hear and face?
 What were the programs that inspired us to continue the work we do?

 Dr. Daniello Balón Mentoring Award